 - Questioning the current reality

+At our drug rehab in Austin we see many negative side effects in individuals who abuse acid.
 The long-term effects of using LSD can be as different and varied in nature as the short-term.
 Many of those who use heavier doses or for longer periods have more “bad trips”, and as a result experience more traumatic flashbacks.
 These bad trips can be so traumatic that the user suffers lasting psychological damage.
 These flashbacks can be incredibly frightening, can cause the user to dissociate, and usually must simply be endured for the few minutes that they last.
 There is also the possibility of obtaining an infection from any number of sources, during risky sexual behavior.

 How to Tell if Addicted to LSD or Acid

 While LSD or acid does not create any significant or noticeable chemical dependency like many other drugs, it can create its own unique challenges to healthy daily life.
 Drugs that cause a chemical dependency do so by forcing a serious degree of chemical adaptations that the brain must make in order to function properly.